wcarmon/docs/common/data-structures.md

 ## Idioms
 1. Partition the data structure into independent parts, handle them single threaded
-    1. Atomically reserve parts of the structure
+    1. Atomically reserve parts of the structure, using AtomicRef or CAS
+    1. eg. Map<K, V>, but the Keys for one region are independent of other regions
 1. Minimize the API (since each method must be protected)
 1. Exploit some application specific feature
+    1. eg. Some parts of the data don't change, others do
 1. Test, Benchmark, keep it simple